 Within the last decade, total hip arthroplasty (THA) has turned towards bone preservation, cementless fixation and minimally-invasive, tissue-sparing surgery.
 In this scenario, there has been an outbreak of short-stemmed designs, which were initially conceived to achieve metaphyseal fixation in order to preserve both cervico-metaphyseal and diaphyseal bone stock.
 In this way, partial neck preserving short stems are aimed to address these challenges while keeping with ‘conventional stems’ long-term success.
 This presentation is focused on the benefits of neck preserving short stems in primary THA in young active patients.

-Martin Buttaro MD
+Martin Buttaro, MD

-Italian Hospital of Buenos Aires
+Italian Hospital in Buenos Aires